Installing Midaz

 make set-env

-Make sure that Docker is running before running the command.
+Make sure Docker is running (open Docker Desktop).
+Then run:

 make up